 Since 1999, Victor has been board certified in Civil Trial and Civil Pretrial Advocacy by the National Board of Trial Advocacy.
 Victor has been listed in Best Lawyers of America since 2014 for both Medical Malpractice Law and Plaintiffs and Personal Injury Litigation.
 He has been named to the Washington, DC Metro Super Lawyers list since 2008 and is “AV” Peer Review Rated by Martindale-Hubbell.

 Victor was recently appointed by the Washington, D.C.
-Court of Appeals as a Trustee for the Client Security Trust Fund.
-Trustees oversee the safe investment of clients’ funds held in trusts in the District of Columbia.
-Trustees are also decided on whether claims made by clients who have lost money due to the dishonesty of lawyers can proceed in a court of law.
+Court of Appeals as a Trustee for the Client Security Trust Fund, overseeing the safe investment of clients’ funds held in trusts in the District of Columbia.
+He is also responsible for deciding whether claims made by clients who have lost money due to the dishonesty of lawyers can proceed in a court of law.

-Before entering into private practice as a personal injury lawyer, Victor was a trial attorney in the Office of the Attorney General for the District of Columbia, the Civil Rights Division in the U.S. Department of Justice, and at the Office of the Solicitor in the U.S. Department of Labor.
-He has more than 35 years of complex civil litigation experience and is licensed to practice law in Maryland and Washington, DC.
+Before entering into private practice as a personal injury lawyer, Victor was a trial attorney in the Office of the Attorney General for the District of Columbia, the Civil Rights Division in the U.S. Department of Justice, and an attorney in the Office of the Solicitor in the U.S. Department of Labor.

 Victor has served as a court-appointed mediator in the District of Columbia for 15 years.
 He has taught training seminars for other mediators, has been certified for complex medical malpractice mediations, and has been an instructor in mediation for foreign delegations.